epiverse-trace/.github/contributing.md

 ## Contributing to epiverse-trace packages
+There are lots of ways you can contribute to packages within the epiverse-trace organisation.
+All contributions are most welcome and only some of these require techical knowledge.
+If you have something to contribute but aren't sure how, please don't hesitate to log an issue or get in touch with Community Manager Anna by [email](anna.carnegie@lshtm.ac.uk).

-This outlines how to propose a change to epiverse-trace packages.
+The below guidelines outline how to propose a change to epiverse-trace packages.
 We abide by the contibuting guidelines developed by the tidyverse.
 For more detailed info about contributing to this, and other epiverse-trace packages, please see the [tidyverse development contributing guide](https://www.tidyverse.org/contribute/).

 ### Fixing typos